 Arlen is a proud Larsen Artist, and plays a cello by an unknown maker but estimated to have been built in the early 1800s in Italy, soon after restored in England.
 She plays a Bernard Walke bow.

 When not on stage or in rehearsal, Arlen can generally be found outside, or buried in some book.
 Having grown up in a quiet, rural area of Canada, Arlen finds immense joy in getting outside and exploring nature, and is always up for an adventure.
 She loves hiking and backpacking, spending days on end in forests or atop mountains.
 She also enjoys fashion design, photography, swimming, reading, hot yoga, learning about neurology and psychology, and spending time with friends and family.
-She is currently based out of Philadelphia and NYC, where she resides with her partner, cellist Frankie Carr, and their two cats, Norbert Nuttall and Jean-Clawed.
+She is currently based out of Philadelphia and NYC, where she resides with her husband, cellist Frankie Carr, and their three cats, Norbert Nuttall, Jean-Clawed, and Lady Leda.